mikeal/ipjs/README.md

 ```

 Note: You'll need to use "named self imports", `import mymodule from "mymodule"`,
-in your tests so that we can compile different CJS versions of those test for
+in your tests so that we can compile different CJS versions of those tests for
 Node.js and the browser.

 You can publish to by either running `npm publish` in the dist directory or using: